yahoo/Oak/README.md

 An OakRBuffer can represent either a key or a value.
 The OakRBuffer's user can use the standard interface of a *read-only* ByteBuffer, for example, `int getInt(int index)`, `char getChar(int index)`, `limit()`, etc. Notice that ConcurrentModificationException can be thrown as a result of any OakRBuffer method in case the mapping is concurrently deleted.

-### Notes for data retrieval
+### Notes on data retrieval
-1. For better performance of data retrieval, Oak supplies OakBufferView of the OakMap.
-The OakBufferView provides the following four methods for data retrieval, the output is presented as OakRBuffer, namely:
+1. For better performance of data retrieval, Oak supplies an OakBufferView of the OakMap.
+The OakBufferView provides the following four methods for data retrieval, whose result is presented as an OakRBuffer:
 	- `OakRBuffer get(K key)`
 	- `CloseableIterator<OakRBuffer> valuesIterator()`
 	- `CloseableIterator<Map.Entry<OakRBuffer, OakRBuffer>> entriesIterator()`
 	- `CloseableIterator<OakRBuffer> keysIterator()`
-2. Without OakBufferView OakMap's data can be directly retrieved via the following four methods:
+2. Without the OakBufferView, OakMap's data can be directly retrieved via the following four methods:
 	- `V get(K key)`
 	- `CloseableIterator<V> valuesIterator()`
 	- `CloseableIterator<Map.Entry<K, V>> entriesIterator()`
 	- `CloseableIterator<K> keysIterator()`
-3. However, those four direct methods return keys and/or values using deseriliazation (copy) and creating the Objects of the requested type.
-This is costly, and we strongly advice to use OakBufferView or OakTransformView to operate directly on the internal data.
+   However, these direct methods return keys and/or values as Objects by applying deseriliazation (copy).
+This is costly,  and we strongly advice to use OakBufferView or OakTransformView to operate directly on the internal data representation.
-4. For further understanding of the data retrieval via OakTransformView, please refer to [Oak Views](#views) section.
+3. For further understanding of data retrieval via OakTransformView, please refer to the [Oak Views](#views) section.

-### Notes for data ingestion
+### Notes on data ingestion
-1. The data can be ingested and updated via the following five methods:
+1. Data can be ingested and updated via the following five methods:
  	- `void put(K key, V value)`
  	- `boolean putIfAbsent(K key, V value)`
  	- `void remove(K key)`
  	- `boolean computeIfPresent(K key, Consumer<OakWBuffer> computer)`
  	- `void putIfAbsentComputeIfPresent(K key, V value, Consumer<OakWBuffer> computer)`
-2. In contrast to ConcurrentNavigableMap API `void put(K key, V value)` doesn't return the value previously associated with the key, if key existed.
-Similarly `void remove(K key)` doesn't return boolean explaining whether key was really deleted, if key existed.
+2. In contrast to the ConcurrentNavigableMap API, `void put(K key, V value)` does not return the value previously associated with the key, if key existed.
+Likewise, `void remove(K key)` does not return a boolean indicating whether key was actually deleted, if key existed.
 3. `boolean computeIfPresent(K key, Consumer<OakWBuffer> computer)` gets the user-defined computer function.
 The computer is invoked in case the key exists.
-The computer is provided with OakWBuffer representing the serialized value associated with the key.
-The computer effect is atomic, meaning either all updates are sean to the concurrent readers or none.
+The computer is provided with OakWBuffer, representing the serialized value associated with the key.
+The computer's effect is atomic, meaning that either all updates are seen by concurrent readers, or none are.
-The compute functionality gives the Oak user an efficient zero-copy update in place, which allows the Oak users to focus on business logic without dealing with the hard problems data layout and concurrency control presents.
+The compute functionality offers the Oak user an efficient zero-copy update-in-place, which allows Oak users to focus on business logic without dealing with the hard problems that data layout and concurrency control present.
-5. Further on, Oak supports an atomic `void putIfAbsentComputeIfPresent(K key, V value, Consumer<OakWBuffer> computer)` interface (not part of ConcurrentNavigableMap).
+5. Oak additionally supports an atomic `void putIfAbsentComputeIfPresent(K key, V value, Consumer<OakWBuffer> computer)` interface, (which is not part of ConcurrentNavigableMap).
-	- This provides the ability to look for a key, and if the key doesn't exist, the new key-->serializeValue(place to update) mapping is added, otherwise the key’s value is updated with computer(old value).
+This API looks for a key.
+If the key does not exist, it adds a new Serialized key --> Serialized value mapping.
+Otherwise, the value associated with the key is updated with computer(old value).
 This interface works concurrently with other updates and requires only one search traversal.

 ## Usage

-Integer to Integer build example can be seen in [Code Examples](https://git.ouroath.com/anastas/oak/wiki/Code-Examples).
+An Integer to Integer build example can be seen in [Code Examples](https://git.ouroath.com/anastas/oak/wiki/Code-Examples).
+Here we illustrate individual operations.

 ### Code Examples